Thunder demolish Warriors, grab 2-1 series lead

 The Thunder held a 72-47 halftime lead despite connecting on only three 3-pointers.
 They were able to do most of their work in the paint (34 points) and on fastbreaks (22).

+"The way I look it," Westbrook said, "it looks intentional to me."

 The pummeling continued in the third quarter.
 Golden State had no answers for any part of Oklahoma City's offensive attack and defensive ferocity.
-Curry and Thompson did not help matters by missing shots they normally knock down.
+Curry and Thompson didn't help matters by missing shots they normally knock down.

 Even as the lead grew to more than 30 points, Oklahoma City's defense stayed focused on not allowing Golden State to find any momentum that could carry over into Game 4.